Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	1. **Richer UI with JavaScript**

-		Another enhancement to default project templates is the use of JavaScript to provide a more interactive JavaScript.
+		Another enhancement to default project templates is the use of JavaScript to provide an enhanced interaction.
 The Login and Register links used in the template exemplify how to use the jQuery UI Dialog to display a fancy login screen.
 Click the **Log in** link located on the upper-right corner of the home page.
 Then, click the register link located next to the login link.

 		![Log in and Register links](images/login-and-register-links.png?raw=true "Log in and Register links")